jefponte/unilab-api/README.md

 - **Access the container**:

-      docker exec -it dsfbasekit-api bash
+      docker exec -it unilab-api bash

 ## Notes